 Weed is legal in Nevada, but only within certain limits.
 Adults 21 years of age and older may possess up to one ounce of pot for personal use.
-Or they may possess up to 1/8 of an ounce of marijuana concentrate (such as hashish).
-The concentrate is the separated resin, either crude or purified.
+Or they may possess up to 1/8 of an ounce (3.5 grams) of marijuana concentrate (such as hashish).
+The concentrate is the separated resin, either crude or purified, containing THC or CBD.

 It is illegal to consume recreational cannabis outside a private residence.
 And residential owners may prohibit marijuana on their own property.

-Examples of public places where pot is illegal under state law include:
+Examples of public places where use of marijuana is illegal under state law include: